 Directions For Use

-How to Introduce the Porta-Grazer™ Natural Grazing System to Your Horse.
+How to Introduce the Porta-Grazer™ Slow Hay Feeder to Your Horse.

-When you introduce the Porta-Grazer™ you need to continue to feed as you normally do using the Porta-Grazer™ as a secondary source of feed for the first 5-10 days until your horse is accustomed to grazing from the Porta-Grazer™ by rotating the pan
+When you introduce the Porta-Grazer™ you MUST continue to feed as you normally do, and use the Porta-Grazer™ as a secondary source of feed for the first 5-10 days until your horse is accustomed to grazing from the Porta-Grazer™ and is properly rotating the pan

-********If forced to eat from the Porta-Grazer™ when overly hungry the pan will receive excessive wear.*********
+********If forced to eat from the Porta-Grazer™ when overly hungry, or if not using it properly the pan will receive excessive wear, cracking and damage. .*********

-During the introductory period secure the Porta-Grazer™ by one handle high enough that it can’t be tipped over but so that the barrel sits flat on the ground.
+During the introductory period secure the Porta-Grazer™ by one handle so that it can’t be tipped over.
+Make sure that the barrel sits flat on the ground.

-The flake will form a “n” (for two string bales fold two flakes side by side forming a “M” ) Make sure the hay forms an arch at the top with the ends pointing downward
+The flake will form a “n” Make sure the hay forms an arch at the top with the ends pointing downward See Picture below

 When first introducing the Porta-Grazer™ put only enough hay in so that the pan sits down inside the barrel approximately 3 inches below the lip of the barrel.
 This will help your horse learn how to use the Porta-Grazer™ .